afonsoxavier/toponomastics/README.md

 creates a list of toponyms for a given theme

 *full_report*
-Searches a theme in the database, creates a list of place-names that contain the them and plots a map with the results.
+searches a theme in the database, creates a list of place-names that contain the them and plots a map with the results.
 It allows entity_type specification (optional)

 EXPLORATORY ANALYSIS